 Brewing Time

+What’s the difference between espresso and coffee in terms of brewing?
 Think of the brewing process as a mini coffee race.
 Espresso is the sprinter, running the "race" in about 20 to 30 seconds tops.
 Your regular coffee is more like a jogger, taking anywhere from 2 to 15 minutes to finish.

 Ideally, this is because espresso is made using an espresso machine, while regular coffee is brewed in a variety of ways, such as: